hibbitts-design/grav-skeleton-open-matter-presentation-hub/pages/03.lf2019/presentations/placeholder-slides/presentation.md

 ---
-title: 'Placeholder Slides - 2 Title'
+title: Developing and Sharing OER with Grav
 ---

 [.text: alignment(center)]

-# CPT 363
+# Developing and Sharing OER with Grav

-### Placeholder Slides - 2
+### Placeholder Slides

 > “A work in progress.
 And the possibilities are endless.”
 -- Elizabeth Eulberg